-- 1. Open the Risk Matrix record for the Risk Matrix that you want to modify. - On the Risk Matrix Definition tab on the Risk Matrix Definition. datasheet, in the Consequence Axis or Probability Axis lists, select the axis on which you want to view the family.

-The axis setting for the family whose option you did not change is updated automatically to display the opposite axis.

-Your changes are saved, and you can view them via the Risk Matrix Preview tab.
+- 1. Open the Risk Matrix record for the Risk Matrix that you want to modify. - 2.
+On the Risk Matrix Definition tab on the Risk Matrix Definition datasheet, in the Consequence Axis or Probability Axis lists, select the axis on which you want to view the family. - The axis setting for the family whose option you did not change is updated automatically to display the opposite axis. - 3.
+On the Common Tasksmenu, click the Save link. - Your changes are saved, and you can view them via the Risk Matrix Preview tab.